What is DBT?

 So, what does “dialectic” even mean?

-According to Merriam-Webster, dialectic is defined as 1) discussing and reasoning by dialogue as a method of intellectual investigation and 2) a method of examining and discussing opposing ideas in order to find the truth.
+Dialectic is defined as 1) discussing and reasoning by dialogue as a method of intellectual investigation and 2) a method of examining and discussing opposing ideas in order to find the truth.
 In short, dialectic is taking two opposite beliefs and letting them validly sit next to each other.

-Sooo, how does this dialectic word relate to therapy?
+So, how does this dialectic word relate to therapy?

 For more information on DBT, click here.